-Scales internal audit function, established during 2017, is overseen by the Audit and Risk Management Committee.
+Scales internal audit function is overseen by the Audit and Risk Management Committee.
 The objective of the internal audit function is to enhance and protect the organisational value of Scales by providing risk-based and objective assurance, advice and insight.